Skip to content

 One of the most important assumptions is the discount rate, which plays a key role in assessing whether the pension plan has enough assets to meet our future pension obligations.

-The discount rate is used to calculate the present value of future pension benefits that the plan expects to pay to members as well as contributions it anticipates receiving.
+The discount rate is used to calculate the present value of future pension benefits and contributions.

-Plan liabilities are sensitive to changes in the discount rate, with a lower rate resulting in increased liabilities.
-The discount rate is derived from:
+Plan liabilities are sensitive to changes in the discount rate, with a lower rate resulting in increased liabilities and a higher rate resulting in decreased liabilities.
+The discount rate is a long-term assumption and is based on the expected rate of return on investments and considers interest rate trends, plan maturity, risk tolerance and major adverse events.

 The discount rate is approved annually by the Board members.
 The process to set the discount rate is robust to ensure this assumption is reasonable and appropriate for the plan.